corrode/corrode.github.io/content/blog/ugly/index.md

 - Manual indexing into arrays
 - Lifetime annotations -- a sign of premature optimization
 - Cryptic variable names

+On top of that, there are plenty of business logic bugs in the code, because the code makes quite a few unjustified assumptions.

 It is safe to say that the code is not idiomatic Rust.